daiquocnguyen/ConvKB/README.md

         $ python eval.py --embedding_dim 50 --num_filters 500 --name WN18RR --model_name wn18rr --num_splits 8 --decode

+### Note

+Update a new initialization for WN18RR: MR:763, MRR:0.253 and Hits@10:56.7.
+Please check [our new NAACL2019 paper](https://arxiv.org/abs/1808.04122).

+	$ python train.py --embedding_dim 100 --num_filters 400 --learning_rate 0.00005 --name WN18RR --num_epochs 101 --saveStep 100 --model_name wn18rr_400_3

+## License

+Please cite the paper whenever ConvKB is used to produce published results or incorporated into other software.
+I would highly appreciate to have your bug reports, comments and suggestions about ConvKB.
+As a free open-source implementation, ConvKB is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+ConvKB is free for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA) License.

 ## Acknowledgments

 I would like to thank Denny Britz for implementing a CNN for text classification in TensorFlow.